FOSS4GAcademy/GST103FOSS4GLabs/Module 6 Lab/QGIS 2.8/Module 6 Lab.md

 + Task 2 Build a Map

 ### 2 Objective: Learn to Map Address Data via Geocoding
-The objective of this lab is to learn how to geocode address based data provided in a text file and create a map from various data sources that will be given.
+The objective of this lab is to learn how to geocode address based data provided in a text file and create a map from various data sources.

 ### Task 1 Geocoding